 Moses was with the Lord on the mountain for forty days and forty nights.
 News flash: Being transformed into the likeness of Christ and thereby reflecting his glory does not happen overnight!
 The old song says it well — “Take Time to be Holy.”
-Sung by the Biola University Chorale, 1986, at the Crystal Cathedral in California.
-(Hear the birds and fountains at the end?)
+HERE it is sung by the Dallas Christian Adult Concert Choir.
+Let these words be the true prayer of our hearts today.

 The Shining Face of Moses